aildnont/HIFIS-model/README.md

   currently in this section were the optimal values for our dataset informed by a random hyperparameter search.
 #### TRAIN
+- **PROBLEM**: Determines the type of problem.
+Setting to _'classification'_ will result in a model that classifies individuals as either at risk or not at risk for chronic homelessness.
+Setting to _'regression'_ will result in a model that predicts total stays within the prediction horizon.
 - **EXPERIMENT**: The type of training experiment you would like to perform if executing [_train.py_](src/train.py).
 Choices are _'single_train'_, _'multi_train'_, or _'hparam_search'_.